arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 > The correct answer provided by sir is **42**.
 Which is the correct answer for these question.
 We are using the catalan number here to find the permutations.

+### Precidence and Associativity

+> There is no any parenthesis in prefix or postfix notations.
+Only in 'infix' there are parenthesis, for executing them(+,-) before, * and /, even though their precidence is lower than * and /.
+> Solve some expression questions to get used to it.
+Sir solved some in *34_Expressions_Prefix* PDF file.
+> If we have unary operators then they will either be in *prefix* or in *postfix* expressions.
+Because they can only be in *prefix or postfix* format like below.

+* ++a -> prefix
+* a++ -> postfix